philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 11. In the Navigation pane, select the Buildings line.
 Select the elipsis on this line and move it until it is under Settings.

-12. To remove the unwanted views for the Contacts table, select the **Pages** icon in the right hand pane.
+12. To remove the unwanted views for the Contacts table, select the **Pages** icon in the left hand pane.
 Expand the Contact line.

 13. Select **Contact view**, and in the pane on the right, choose **Manage views**.
 Tick the box for **Active Contacts**, and **Save**.